House Passes Beneficial Ownership Reporting Extension

 As this legislation moves through the process, companies must be aware that the situation surrounding FinCEN’s pause and the courts’ action is fluid and could still change.
 That’s because several court cases are ongoing regarding the rule.

-NAHB has been working on the legislative and legal fronts to ensure small businesses have ample time to file BOI with FinCEN.
+NAHB will continue to work on the legislative and legal fronts to ensure small businesses have ample time to file BOI with FinCEN.